wohaco/despace/venera_13_14.md

    - High‑energy particle detectors — included 4 semiconductor counters, 2 gas‑discharge counters and 4 scintillation counters;
    - Detectors of particles of the solar wind.

-Orbiter payload mass: 92 kg.
+Orbiter payload mass: 92 ㎏.

 **LANDER**

 **Instruments for operation during reentry and descent:**

-   - Accelerometer **Bison-M** to measure the density of the atmosphere from the fly‑by orbit to 63 km to analyze the landing pattern of the lander;
+   - Accelerometer **Bison-M** to measure the density of the atmosphere from the fly‑by orbit to 63 ㎞ to analyze the landing pattern of the lander;
    - Temperature and pressure sensors **ITD**;
    - Gas chromatograph **Sigma-2** to study the chemical composition of the atmosphere ([EVN‑014](venus.md)).
 It was equipped with a detector that could detect more atmospheric components and was capable of operating in the cloud layer;
    - Mass spectrometer **MKh-6411** to study the chemical and isotopic composition of the atmosphere ([EVN‑077](venus.md)).
 The upgraded mass spectrometer provided significantly better resolution (2 to 40 times) and 10 to 30 times greater sensitivity.
 The reason for the anomalous measurement of krypton during the 1978 program was understood and appropriate changes were made;